flipperdevices/flipperzero-firmware/README.md

 - TBD is the pwnagotchi-side application

 ## Current state
+FUNCTIONALITY IS CURRENTLY IN DEVELOPMENT: IT IS INCOMPLETE!
-As of commit ff5b581 (10/10/22) the Pwnagotchi app for the flipper has a test function in the main function.
-This was used for me to determine if my UART callback was working (which it is not).
-Currently the interface is incomplete, I will make a note in this section when it is finished.
+As of commit 9e5f6b7 (10/18/22) on rxBuffer branch the Pwnagotchi app for the flipper has a test function in the main function.
+This basically updates the screen when it receives a message.
+At the moment this causes the pwnagotchi to dereference a null pointer when it receives data.
+At least this means data is being received!

 ## Setup
 TODO: Explain setup process